Lara Davenport: Swimming

-Davenport gained a scholarship at the New South Wales Institute of Sport (NSWIS) in 1999.
-She represented Australia at the East Asian Games: Osaka, Japan in 2001 winning three gold medals in the 100- and 200-metre butterfly, and the 4×200-metre freestyle.
-She competed internationally at the Mare Nostrum World Tour (Europe – 2001, 2002, 2003, 2007, 2008) and the short course World Cup Tour (2003, 2004) medalling in butterfly and freestyle events.
-In 2004 Lara represented Australia at the Oceania Championships: Suva, Fiji winning gold medals in the 200-metre freestyle and 4×200-metre freestyle and a silver in the 200-metre butterfly.
-In 2005, Lara made her first major Australian team competing at the World Championships: Montreal, Canada and won a silver medal as part of the 4×200-metre freestyle relay (heat swimmer).
-In 2006, Davenport made a career changing move relocated to Kingscliff and due to a back injury specialized in freestyle events.
-In 2006, Lara competed at the World Short Course Championships: Shanghai, China resulting in a gold and silver medal in the 4×200-metre and 4×100-metre freestyle relay (heat swimmer).
-At the 2007 World Aquatics Championships in Melbourne, Lara gained selection in the 4x200 metre freestyle relay team for the final (Jodie Henry, Stephanie Rice, Lara Davenport and Libby Trickett) after posting the fastest split of the Australian swimmers in the heat.
-The team came 4th in the final.
+Davenport received a scholarship at the New South Wales Institute of Sport (NSWIS) in 1999.
+She represented Australia at the 2001 East Asian Games in Osaka, Japan, where she won three gold medals in the 100 & 200 meter butterfly, and the 4×200-meter freestyle relay.

+She competed on the Mare Nostrum World Tour (Europe – 2001, 2002, 2003, 2007, 2008) and the FINA short course World Cup Tour in 2003 and 2004, achieving podium finishes in butterfly and freestyle events.
+At the 2004 Oceania Swimming Championships in Suva, Fiji, Davenport won gold medals in the 200-metre freestyle and 4×200-metre freestyle relay, along with a silver medal in the 200-metre butterfly.

+In 2005, she was selected for her first senior world championship team, competing at the World Aquatics Championships in Montreal, Canada, where she won a silver medal as a heat swimmer in the 4×200-metre freestyle relay.

+Following a back injury in 2006, Davenport relocated permanently to Kingscliff and specialised in freestyle events.
+At the 2006 World Short Course Championships in Shanghai, China, she won gold and silver medals as the heat swimmer in the 4×200-meter and 4×100-meter freestyle relays.

+At the 2007 World Aquatics Championships in Melbourne, Davenport was selected to swim in the 4x200 metre freestyle relay final alongside Jodie Henry, Stephanie Rice, Lara Davenport and Libby Trickett, after recording the fastest Australian split in the heats.
+The team finished fourth in the final.

-At the 2008 Australian Swimming Championships she qualified for the 2008 Summer Olympics in Beijing as a member of the 4×200-metre freestyle relay.
-Lara swam the final leg of the heats in Beijing safely qualifying the final team.
-Lara successfully posted her personal best at the Olympics demonstrating her ability to perform under pressure.
-As part of the 4×200-metre freestyle relay, Davenport won gold when the first-choice quartet won the final in a world record time.
+At the 2008 Australian Swimming Championships, she qualified for the 2008 Summer Olympics in Beijing as a member of the 4×200-metre freestyle relay squad.
+Lara swam the final leg of the heats, contributing to the team's qualification for the final.
+The Australian relay team went on to win gold in a world-record time, with Davenport recognised as an Olympic gold medallist as a squad member.

-Lara has stated that during her swimming career that she was coached by some of the world's best coaches and mentors that assisting her to reach the pinnacle of sport, the Olympic Games.
-Overcoming injury, missing team selection by 0.01 of a second and overcoming adversity outside of the pool have been credited by her as an integral part of her development within the sport.
-Lara was the head coach at Kingscliff Swimming Club and is actively involved in giving back to the sport through mentoring and involvement education programs about the philosophy of the Olympic Movement.
+Following her competitive career, Davenport served as the head coach at Kingscliff Swimming Club and has been involved in mentoring and Olympic education initiatives.

+In 2024, she joined Taylor McKeown and David McKeon on Thursday Island to engage with more than 250 young Torres Strait Islanders in swimming activities during an Australian Olympic Committee community visit.